 Life in Saskatoon

 Saskatoon is a growing, friendly city.
 Throughout its history, it has welcomed people from all over Canada and the world.
-As of June 30, 2015, Saskatoon’s population was estimated to be 260,900.
-More and more people are choosing Saskatoon as a wonderful place to live, work, and raise a family!
+In 2018, Saskatoon’s population was estimated to be 322,568.
+More and more people are choosing Saskatoon as a wonderful place to live, work, and raise a family.
 To learn more about Saskatoon, click on the links on the left side of the screen or above.

 The Saskatoon area has been inhabited for over 8000 years, first by Aboriginal peoples who have left evidence of their lives in the form of tipi rings, medicine wheels, and bison kill sites.
 The name “Saskatoon” comes from the Cree word misaskwatomina, which refers to a sweet, purple berry which still grows in the area.